You Are Here… X

 Annual Expenses x 25 = Your (FIRE) Number

-In a previous post, What’s Our Number?, we described our experience with a simple calculation to see if we had enough net worth (assets less liabilities) invested to generate the passive income needed to cover our post-FIRE expenses.
+Note that the 25x concept is generic, and you should find your own safe withdrawal rate number, and make sure it really is safe for you.
+In a previous post, What’s Our Number?, we described our experience calculating our number to make sure we had enough net worth (assets less liabilities) invested to generate the passive income needed to cover our post-FIRE expenses.
 We determined we have about 33x our annual expenses invested for an approximate 3% safe withdrawal rate.
+That’s a number that we feel is safe for us.

 Where Is Our Income Coming From?